 “Not one person from our company accompanied the guests to the homes that night,” Kelley recounts.
 “It was the ultimate out-on-a-limb experience.”
 Guests, some traveling overseas for the first time, were unsure about the plan too, as they waited at the Hotel Europe Killarney.
-The hosts began to arrive, staying for an introduction before driving guests off in their own vehicles to their homes, scattered about the Killarney countryside.
+The hosts began to arrive, staying for an introduction before driving guests off in vehicles to their homes, scattered about the Killarney countryside.
 Kelley and his colleagues waited for them to return.

 Some trickled back, but others moved on from the homes to the local pub.
 “It was the highlight of the trip,” Kelley says.
 “People are still in touch.”
 Some of the Irish families have visited the U.S. Some kids of the U.S. families who traveled to Ireland stopped in Killarney to visit the families.
 “These incredible relationships were built in just one night,” Kelley says.
 “I would do it again, anywhere in the world.”

-To Learn More about Trends Impacting Incentive Travel with our free whitepaper:
+Learn More about Trends Impacting Incentive Travel with our free whitepaper: